 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
 Crile Hospital (approx. 1.6 miles away); The Stearns Homestead (approx. 1.8 miles away); German Central Organization (approx. 2.7 miles away); Old District 10 Schoolhouse (approx. 2.9 miles away); The West Park African American Community (approx. 3.6 miles away); Woodvale Union Cemetery (approx. 4.1 miles away); Berea District Seven School (approx. 4.4 miles away); Brookside Stadium (approx. 4.7 miles away).

 Regarding First Brick Rural Road in United States.
 It's no longer brick, now it's blacktop.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 27, 2009, by Lora Szloh of Berea, Ohio.
-This page has been viewed 1,508 times since then and 40 times this year.
+It was originally submitted on October 27, 2009, by Lora Szloh of Berea, Ohio.
+This page has been viewed 1,556 times since then and 28 times this year.
 Photos: 1, 2. submitted on October 27, 2009, by Lora Szloh of Berea, Ohio. • Kevin W. was the editor who published this page.

 Editor’s want-list for this marker.
 Picture of the marker's Side A. • Can you help?